Robert Finley: American Colonization Society

 Dr. Finley and Samuel John Mills helped organize the National Colonization Society of America and the American Colonization Society in Washington, D.C. in 1816 and 1817.
 They solicited contributions from many contemporaries, including former students such as Charles Muir Campbell.

 The American Colonization Society (ACS) proposed to relocate free American blacks to a colony in West Africa.
 The Society gained support from both some abolitionists and slaveholders, for differing reasons.
-Free blacks faced discrimination in both the free states of the North, where slavery was abolished after the Revolution (in a gradual process in some places) and in the slave societies of the South.
+Free blacks faced discrimination in both the free states of the North, where slavery was abolished after the Revolution (in a gradual process in some places), and in the slave societies of the South.
 In the latter areas, free blacks were feared as being influential in disrupting slaves and leading slave rebellions.

 Some abolitionists believed that black people would face better chances for freedom and prosperity in Africa than in the United States.
 Also, if there were a colony available to them where they could be resettled, abolitionists hoped to gain more manumissions of slaves and eventually end the institution.
 Between January 7, 1822, and the American Civil War, more than 15,000 freed and free-born American black people, and 3,198 Afro-Caribbeans, relocated to the settlement.
-Pioneers suffered extremely high mortality rates in the early years from new tropical diseases and lack of sanitation and infrastructure.
-Finley's brother, Josiah Finley, was governor of Mississippi-in-Africa (an ACS colony on the Pepper Coast) from June 1837 to 10 September 1838, when he was murdered by local fishermen.
+Pioneers suffered extremely high mortality rates in the early years from new tropical diseases and a lack of sanitation and infrastructure.
+Finley's brother, Josiah Finley, was governor of Mississippi-in-Africa (an ACS colony on the Pepper Coast) from June 1837 to 10 September 1838, when local fishermen murdered him.

-African Americans gradually moved into positions in the government of the colony.
+African Americans gradually moved into positions in the colony's government.
 The Republic of Liberia declared its independence on July 26, 1847.
-The U.S. did not recognize Liberia's independence until February 5, 1862, during the American Civil War, because of previous opposition by Southern Congressmen.
+The U.S. did not recognize Liberia's independence until February 5, 1862, during the American Civil War, due to prior opposition from Southern Congressmen.
 After the South seceded, remaining legislators voted to recognize the republic.

 Finley did not live to see any of these developments.
 Soon after the ACS was founded, Finley was selected as the next president of the University of Georgia.
 In 1817, he fell ill during the journey south to Athens, Georgia.
 He died three months after arriving.
 Finley is buried in Jackson Street Cemetery on the north campus of the university.